jessekrubin/ry/docs/src/api.md

 import builtins
 import uuid as pyuuid
 from enum import Enum
-from typing import Any

-from typing_extensions import TypeAlias
+from typing import Any, TypeAlias

 from ry._types import Buffer